Non-degenerate anisocurved surfaces in homogeneous 3-manifolds: Introduction

-\section{\sc Introduction}
+\section{Introduction}

-In $1983$ Kobayashi~\cite{Kobayashi:83} proved that the only surfaces in the 3-dimensional Lorentz-Minkowski space $\mathbb{L}^3$ which are simultaneously minimal and maximal are open pieces of spacelike planes or of the helicoid, in the region where it is spacelike.
-On the one hand, it is well known that a minimal surface in $\mathbb{R}^3$ is a surface with zero mean curvature.
-On the other hand, let us recall that a spacelike surface in the Lorentz-Minkowski space is an immersed surface such that the metric induced from $\mathbb{L}^3$ is a Riemannian one.
-Furthermore, a maximal surface is a spacelike surface with identically zero mean curvature.
-The terminology minimal (maximal, respectively) comes from the fact that these surfaces locally minimize (maximize, respectively) area among close enough surfaces.
+Kobayashi~\cite{Kobayashi:83} showed in 1983 that spacelike surfaces in the 3-dimensional Lorentz-Minkowski space $\mathbb{L}^3$ which are simultaneously minimal and maximal surfaces are necessarily open pieces of spacelike planes or of the helicoid, in the region where it is spacelike.
+Let us recall at this point that a spacelike surface in a Lorentzian manifold is an immersed surface such that the metric induced from the ambient space is a Riemannian one.
+Furthermore, a maximal surface in a Lorentzian manifold is a spacelike surface with identically zero mean curvature, whereas a minimal surface is a surface with zero mean curvature in a Riemannian manifold.
 Since any spacelike surface in $\mathbb{L}^3$ can also be endowed with a second Riemannian metric, the one induced from the Euclidean space $\mathbb{R}^3$, the problem studied by Kobayashi makes sense.